 Diabetes is a serious health concern that affects nearly 30 million Americans.
 It is the seventh-leading cause of death in the United States.

-and how weight loss surgery may be able to help reduce your risk.
+Nicholson Clinic wants you to be educated on diabetes, its relation to obesity, and how weight loss surgery may be able to help reduce your risk.

 Here’s what you need to know: